gemini-testing/gemini/doc/programmatic-api.md

 * `buildDiff(referencePath, currentPath, diffPath)` – creates a diff image between `referencePath` and `currentPath` and stores the result at `diffPath`.
 * `getBrowserCapabilites(browserId)` – returns WebDriver capabilities for specified `browserId`.
-* `browserIds` – list of all browser ids to use for tests.
+* `browserIds` – list of all browser identificators to use for tests.